kevin218/Eureka/docs/source/ecf.rst

 topdir + time_file
 ''''''''''''''''''
-The path to a file which contains the time array you want to use instead of the one contained in the FITS file.
+The path to a file that contains the time array you want to use instead of the one contained in the FITS file.